 Bottom Line Up Front: I know this, you know this, the internet knew this going into the article, but HBO Max wins hands down.
 Just in sheer content quality and quantity.
 I could spend months watching HBO Max’s library content and not even scratch the surface.
 Showtime has its place in the streaming world.
 Their originals are excellent and always engaging, and their sports section is great for boxing or MMA fans.

 - Showtime has live tv, whereas HBO Max has newer content

 - Showtime has a smaller library, whereas HBO Maxs library is both large and up to date

 - Showtime has an all-inclusive plan with one price, whereas HBO Max has two pricing tiers with different benefits

-- Show time has more diversity in its content and better organization, whereas Showtime doesn’t quite hit the mark
+- Max has more diversity in its content and better organization, whereas Showtime doesn’t quite hit the mark

 - Showtime offers a free trial, whereas HBO Max does not

 For another look at the key trade-offs I see between Max vs Showtime, here’s a comparison of the key features:

 |Content||Showtime offers a wide array of content, including all the cable channel’s best titles, critically acclaimed series, documentaries, and films.||Max combines HBO’s content with Discovery+, providing a comprehensive entertainment package that includes popular movies, series, and documentaries.|

 |Price||Showtime’s subscription is more expensive ($11.99/month), which might be a con for budget-conscious viewers.||Max, even with its combination of HBO and Discovery+, is more affordable WITH ads at $9.99/month BUT more expensive without at $14.99/month|